thaolt007/messenger-bot/readme.md

-"test messenger bot on pythonanywhere use flask"
+test messenger bot on pythonanywhere use flask

-"Cau hinh file wsgi"
+Cau hinh file wsgi

-"import sys"
+import sys

-"path = '/home/boycq9x/messenger-bot'"
+path = '/home/boycq9x/messenger-bot'

-"if path not in sys.path:"
+if path not in sys.path:

-"sys.path.append(path)"
+  sys.path.append(path)

-"from bot import app as application""
+from bot import app as application